xpresserjs/documentation/xpress-mongo/schema.md

 ```

 The method of using a function that returns a new `XMongoDataType` is only a concept to provide re-usability.
-There may be cases where you don't need to reuse i.e The Schema only applies to on Model's field, you can create them like below:
+There may be cases where you don't need to reuse i.e The Schema only applies to one Model's field, you can create them like below:

 **`isAnAdult`** - checks if the age passed is old enough <br/> **`isSixNumbers`** - checks if the ticket number is a valid ticket number.
 ```javascript